Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 7 - Elastic Block Store (EBS).md

 Throughput: The amount of data a system can process in a given amount of time.

-Root volume: An EBS volume the gets created when creating the EC2 instance.
+Root volume: An EBS volume gets created when creating the EC2 instance.
 It acts like a built-in storage device of the instance.
 A root volume can't be detached when the instance is running.

-Non-root volume: An EBS volume that gets created separatly from any instances and can be attached with and detached from any instance in the same AZ, like an external storage device.
+Non-root volume: An EBS volume that gets created separately from any instances and can be attached with and detached from any instance in the same AZ, like an external storage device.

 IOPS: Input/output Operations Per Second, is the measurement of the performance of the reading and writing processes on a storage device.